-- 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - 5.
-Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach. - 6.
-Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.
+- 3. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - 4.
+Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.

 Research to Build and Present Knowledge